-You might get a call from us to talk about your debt and how to pay it.
+Also, we may call you to talk about your debt and how to pay it.
 We may send you an SMS or ask you to call us back on one of our Debt Recovery phone numbers.
 These numbers are genuine and aren't a scam.

 Payment of Centrelink debts

 If you get a Centrelink payment

 We may reduce your payment to help you pay back your debt.
 The standard rate is 15% of your income support payment.
 If you have other income, such as earnings from employment or investments, the repayment rate can be higher.
 Different rates apply to other payment types.

 You may not be able to get an advance payment until you have repaid your debt.
 Read more about an advance payment.

 Payment rate change

 If we agree to a lower rate, it will only be for 3 months.
 After this time we'll review the rate based on your income and assets.